 Dooleys had Think I’m Gonna Fall In Love With You at number 13 in 1977 followed by Love Of My Life (9) the same year.
 A Rose Has To Die (11) followed in 1978.
 They finished the decade with 2 hits, Wanted (3) and The Chosen Few (7) in 1979.

 That’s it for the A-D of female singers of the 70s post.
-Call back as I will continue to go through the alphabet of the amazing women of the 70s in my next few posts.
+Here is a link to the E-Z of the amazing female singers of the 70s.